DisposaBoy/GoSublime/README.md

 You can customize the behaviour of GoSublime by creating a settings file in your `User` package.
 This can be accessed from within SublimeText by going to the menu `Preferences > Browse Packages...`.
 Create a file named `GoSublime.sublime-settings` or alternatively copy the default settings file `Packages/GoSublime/GoSublime.sublime-settings` to your `User` package and edit it to your liking.

-Note: Filenames are case-sensitive on some platforms(e.g. Linux) so the filename should be exactly `GoSublime.sublime-settings` with capitalization preserved.
+Note: File names are case-sensitive on some platforms (e.g. Linux) so the file name should be exactly `GoSublime.sublime-settings` with capitalization preserved.

 Completion Markers
 ------------------